Hazel Dormouse Conservation

 We have approached these research questions using long-term national population data collected by citizen scientists, remote sensing data of woodland habitat cover and quality, and data collected in the field on dormouse diet and movements.

-Further areas of investigation include population modelling and simulation and dormice in woodlands of different structure and composition.
+Further areas of investigation include: population modelling and simulation; predictive modelling of suitable habitat; and examining the dynamics of dormice populations in woodlands of different structure and composition.

 Goodwin, C. E., Hodgson, D. J., Al‐Fulaij, N., Bailey, S., Langton, S., & Mcdonald, R. A. (2017).
 Voluntary recording scheme reveals ongoing decline in the United Kingdom hazel dormouse Muscardinus avellanarius population.
 Mammal Review, 47(3), 183-197.